 - The Saratoga training title marked the first ever by a woman at a major racing venue

-- Awarded Trainer of The Year by the New York Thoroughbred Breeders Association both in 2009 and 2010
+- Awarded Trainer of The Year by the New York Thoroughbred Breeders Association seven times

 - Sent out the top four finishers in the 2008 Mechanicville Stakes at Saratoga, won by Ahvee’s Destiny, a first in US Racing History, known as the Rice Superfecta

 - Presented with the Fourstardave Award for Outstanding Achievement in Saratoga in 2000 by the New York Turf Writers Association

-- Won Grade 1 Queen Elizabeth with Tenski in 1998, making her the first woman to win a graded race at Keeneland
+- Won the Grade I Queen Elizabeth with Tenski in 1998, making her the first woman to win a graded race at Keeneland

-- Won first Grade 1 with Things Change in the 1998 Spinaway
+- Won first Grade I with Things Change in the 1998 Spinaway